 Relation to other tasks: The simulations consist of the closed-loop simulation framework (Task 4) and the operating model (Task 5).
 Performance metrics (Task 2) are presented, which are linked to objectives (Task 1) and are used to evaluate and rank the management procedures (Task 3).
-Various tools (Task 7) are used to investigate the results, understand trade-offs between objectives, and rank the management procedures.
+Various tools (Task 7) are used to investigate the results, understand trade-offs between objectives, and rank the management procedures (Task 3).

-Description: Once the other tasks are complete, the simulations are run to produce the outputs (i.e., performance metrics) used to evaluate management procedures.
+Description: Once Tasks 1-5 are complete, the simulations will be run to produce the outputs (i.e., performance metrics) used to evaluate management procedures.
 These simulations take a considerable amount of computing power, disk space, time, and organization.
 Personal computers and cloud-based servers will be used to complete the simulations.
-At least one month will be necessary to complete the simulations and collate the results.
+At least one month, but likely longer, will be necessary to complete the simulations and collate the results.